 SYDNEY CONTEMPORARY AT BARANGAROO

-Cameron Robbins was born in Melbourne, Australia and now works and lives in Castlemaine, Australia.
-Using his wind-powered drawing instruments on site, Cameron Robbins will transcribe the invisible energies of nature, the wind, the tides and light to create drawings, photographs, and moving image works along the foreshore of Barangaroo.
-Cameron is represented by MARS Gallery, Melbourne.
+Cameron Robbins works to make tangible the underlying structures and rhythms of natural forces.
+Using his wind-powered drawing instruments on site, Robbins’ installation transcribes the invisible energies of nature, the wind, and light to create drawings, photographs, and moving image works along the foreshore of Barangaroo.

 Cameron Robbins has a studio- and travel-based practice, making installations and exhibitions in art centres and other sites in Australia and around the world including Japan, Norway, Switzerland, South Korea, China, Denmark, Germany, and the UK.
 In 2016, Robbins presented at Museum of Old and New Art (MONA), Tasmania — the first solo exhibition by an Australian artist at MONA.
 Occupying nine galleries within, and installations outside the Museum, Robbins’ exhibition Field Linessampled the span of his drawing practice, alongside sound and video work, photography, installation and sculpture.
 Robbins has recently completed a major permanent work at MONA, Wind Section Instrumental, a 50-year wind drawing project installed in and outside of the Roy Grounds library.
 Robbins lives and works in Castlemaine, Australia.
 He is represented by MARS Gallery in Melbourne, and Stockroom in Kyneton, Victoria.